United Nations Climate Change Conference: 2028: COP 33/CMP 23/CMA 10

-The Asia and Pacific regional group will provide the COP presidency for COP33.
-India would like to host COP33.
+The Asia and Pacific Group will provide the COP presidency for COP 33.

-Accreditation Process for NGO Participation in UN Climate Change Conferences
+Accreditation process for NGO participation in UN Climate Change Conferences

 NGOs wishing to participate in UN Climate Change Conferences as observers must undergo an accreditation process, which consists of several steps.
 Once an organisation applies for accreditation, they are first vetted.
 If they are positively assessed and accredited, organisations can then nominate representatives by registering them to attend COPs.
-Once representatives are registered successfully, they can then be permitted in enter venue premises, participate in the negotiation process and actively engage in conference sessions and discussions.
+Once representatives are registered successfully, they can then be permitted to enter the venue premises, participate in the negotiation process and actively engage in conference sessions and discussions.

 Organisations must apply before the set deadlines to ensure a proper participation process.
-For each conference, organisations need to register participants anew and reconfirm their data,.
+For each conference, organisations need to register participants anew and reconfirm their data.
 Accredited organisations do not need to repeat the accreditation process, but they must register their representatives for each UNFCCC meeting they wish to attend.
 The registration process is conducted through the Online Registration System.

 Fossil fuel lobbyists

-Thousands of lobbyists of the fossil fuel industry have attended the UN conferences, in addition to industry lobbyists sent as part of states' official delegations and lobbyists of other industries with vested interests in petrochemicals extraction.
+Thousands of lobbyists of the fossil fuel industry have attended the COP conferences, in addition to industry lobbyists sent as part of states' official delegations and lobbyists of other industries with vested interests in petrochemicals extraction.
 More than 5,350 lobbyists representing Big Oil and other fossil fuel industry players have participated over the four annual UN conferences from 2021 to 2024.